-Nearest tube stations include Charing Cross, The Strand with the underground line: Bakerloo, City Thameslink Station and Blackfriars Railway Station.
+The nearest tube stations include Charing Cross, The Strand with the underground line: Bakerloo, City Thameslink Station, and Blackfriars Railway Station.

-Resurrected in the 2000s, this hipster-friendly Saturday only affair is a sweet mix of foodies, craft and blooms.
-Pitched as a Victoria street market with the slogan “quality, speciality, variety” it now holds a special place in the local community and ever-popular amongst visitors alike.
-More than 70 stores, restaurants, bars, and cafes adorn the market so plenty to explore.
+Resurrected in the 2000s, this hipster-friendly Saturday-only affair is a sweet mix of foodies, crafts, and blooms.
+Pitched as a Victoria Street market with the slogan “quality, specialty, variety,” it now holds a special place in the local community and is ever-popular amongst visitors alike.
+More than 70 stores, restaurants, bars, and cafes adorn the market, so there is plenty to explore.

 The Market operates 51 weeks a year from 09:00 – 17:00 on Saturdays.